 Does the $19.55 Mid-Tier rate apply to out-of-state E-ZPass?

-No. The Mid-Tier $19.55 rate (effective 6 July 2025) applies only to NY and NJ E-ZPass tags that are improperly positioned.
-Out-of-state E-ZPass tags either read correctly at the full $14.79/$16.79 rate, or fail to read and incur the $23.30 Toll-by-Mail rate.
-There is no intermediate Mid-Tier billing for out-of-state tags.
+No. The Mid-Tier $19.55 rate (effective 6 July 2025) applies only to NY and NJ E-ZPass accounts whose tags are improperly positioned.
+Out-of-state tags are outside the discount structure entirely: whether the tag reads or the plate is matched, the charge is the full $23.30 car rate.

 Is a PA E-ZPass cheaper than a NY E-ZPass at the GWB?